RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

     + If some games do not work properly, disable this option and try again
 4. Press Start to save and reboot
   + If you get a black screen, just continue to the next section
+  + If you get a "Failed to mount CTRNAND" error, just continue to the next section

 ##### Section IV - Restoring the System